Kolby J. Jardine

 Climate and Ecosystem Sciences Division (CESD), Lawrence Berkeley National Laboratory (LBNL)

-This research was supported as a part of the GoAmazon 2015/6 and NGEE Tropic projects in the central Amazon by the Office of Biological and Environmental Research of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 as part of their Terrestrial Ecosystem Science Program.
+This research was supported as a part of the GoAmazon 2015/6 and Next-Generation Ecosystem Experiments (NGEE)–Tropics project in the central Amazon by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science under Contract No. DE-AC02-05CH11231, as part of their Terrestrial Ecosystem Science Program.

 Jardine, K., and Jardine, A. "Biogenic volatile organic compounds in Amazonian forest ecosystems."
 Chapter 4 in Interactions Between Biosphere, Atmosphere and Human Land Use in the Amazon Basin (Eds: Nagy L., Forsberg B., and Artaxo P.).
 Ecological Studies (Analysis and Synthesis), vol. 227.
 Springer, Berlin, Heidelberg.
 [DOI:10.1007/978-3-662-49902-3_2]